jongwook/onsets-and-frames/README.md

 ## Instructions

+This project is quite resource-intensive; 32 GB or larger system memory and 8 GB or larger GPU memory is recommended.

 ### Downloading Dataset

 The `data` subdirectory already contains the MAPS database.
 To download the Maestro dataset, first make sure that you have `ffmpeg` executable and run `prepare_maestro.sh` script: